McFarlane Toys: The Beatles

+Music Maniacs

+In March 2024, McFarlane Toys released a Music Maniacs: Metal line.
+The line includes an Alice Cooper figure and an Ozzy Osbourne figure.

 Sports figures

 McFarlane Toys reflects Todd McFarlane's love of sports in its creations of popular figures from all five major North American sports (baseball, football, basketball, hockey and stock car racing).
 The company has official licensing rights to the major professional leagues of all of these sports, and began this line, officially known as McFarlane Sports Picks, in 2001.

+In 2023, McFarlane released four NFL action figures; the release included, Patrick Mahomes, Jalen Hurts, George Kittle, and Joe Burrow.

 Television figures

 In January 2007, McFarlane Toys announced plans for a line of 24 action figures.
 Other series figures have included Lost and The Walking Dead.
 In 2015, McFarlane toys launched a line of construction sets based on HBO's popular Game of Thrones TV series, followed by a line of 6" action figures to be released in 2019.
 The company also produces action figures based on the Netflix series Stranger Things.

 The McKenzie Brothers

 Released in September 2000, the figures were based on the characters of SCTV and Strange Brew fame, Bob and Doug McKenzie.
 Originally portrayed by Rick Moranis and Dave Thomas, respectively.
 The figures were sold separately and each came with half of the diorama from the Great White North set.
 Each had a sound chip with famous lines from the film and various extras to complete the scene.